-(Open to youth in Computer Science Visual or Text Based Programming)
+(Open to youth in any Computer Science Project Area)

-Exhibit an original website that you have designed.
+Exhibit an original website that you have designed using a programming language such as HTML (cannot be made with website builder like Wix or Squarespace).
 Internet access will not be provided, so exhibitors must supply their own internet hot spot, or the website must be hosted on the exhibitor's computer).
 All exhibits must include something visual, such as a poster or printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.